railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 	database) by typing \ ``sudo su postgres -c tinyerp-server.``\

 #.
 If you try to start the Open ERP server from a terminal but get the message ``socket.error: (98,
-	'Address already in use')`` then you might be trying to start Open ERP hile an instance of Open ERP is already running and using the sockets that you've defined (by default 8069 and 8070).
+	'Address already in use')`` then you might be trying to start Open ERP while an instance of Open ERP is already running and using the sockets that you've defined (by default 8069 and 8070).
-	If that's a surprise to you then you may be coming up against a previous installation of Open ERP or Tiny ERP, or something else sing one or both of those ports.
-Type \ ``sudo netstat -anpt``\  to discover what is running there, and record the PID.
-You can check that the PID orresponds to a program you can dispense with by typing \ ``ps aux | grep <PID>``\   and you can then stop the program from running by typing \ ``sudo kill <PID>``\   You need additional measures to stop it from restarting when you restart the server.
+	If that's a surprise to you then you may be coming up against a previous installation of Open ERP or Tiny ERP, or something else using one or both of those ports.

+	Type \ ``sudo netstat -anpt``\  to
+	discover what is running there, and record the PID.
+You can check that the PID orresponds to a program you can dispense with by typing \ ``ps aux | grep <PID>``\   and you can then stop the program from running by typing \ ``sudo kill <PID>``\ .
+You need additional measures to stop it from restarting when you restart the server.

 #.
 The Open ERP server has a large number of configuration options.
 You can see what they are by